Fitter Job Description: Top Duties and Qualifications

 Fitter education and training requirements

-However, to be able to work as a fitter in Australia, a couple of educational and training requirements must be met.
-A fitter must have completed a four-year apprenticeship to gain practical experience in the role.
-In addition, fitters have to complete the Certificate III in Engineering (Mechanical Trade or Fitting) at TAFE or another recognised training institute.
+To be able to work as a fitter in Australia, a couple of educational and training requirements must be met.
+A fitter must have completed an apprenticeship to gain practical experience in the role.
+As part of this, they complete the Certificate III in Engineering (Mechanical Trade or Fitting) at TAFE or another recognised training institute.

 Fitter salary expectations